arcadiogarcia/arcadiogarcia.github.io/_posts/2019-06-29-loading-managed-winrt-components-native-app.markdown

 Unless you specified otherwise in your project / Visual Studio configuration, you can find the missing .dll files in _%userprofile%\.nuget\packages_, under the subfolders that match your package id and version, E.g. _%userprofile%\.nuget\packages\newtonsoft.json\12.0.2\lib\netstandard2.0\Newtonsoft.Json.dll_.

-We have multiple options for getting those files into the app: we could drop it manually into the build output and inject it into the publish packages, but if we are going to be building the app both locally and in a CI pipeline we probably want to integrate that into the MSBuild process.
+We have multiple options for getting those files into the app, the simplest option would be to paste the files manually into the build output and into the publish packages, but if we are going to be building the app both locally and in a CI pipeline we probably want to integrate that into the MSBuild process.

 In order to do that, what I usually do is create a _nugetPackages_ folder in the project location, copy the .dll files there and commit them to the git repo.
 This is not the cleanest way of ensuring the files are available everywhere, but it is definitely the simplest.
 An alternative approach would be to have an script that downloads the NuGet packages and extracts and copies the .dll files to a temporary folder, and run that script as part of the build process both locally and in the CI build.